gmlang/masterr/_posts/r/2017-07-07-on-recursion-3.md

         # Returns the value that name binds to.
 Looks for name in the given
         #       environment and all its parents.
         # name: string, name of an object
-        # env : environment object, default is the global environment
+        # env : environment object where the search begins.
+Default value is
+        #       the global environment

         if (identical(env, emptyenv())) { # base case
                 stop("object '", name, "'", " not found", call. = F)